eiriksteen/ROS2SampleProject/README.md

 an isolated container.
 We can now begin programming with ROS2.
 > Note: While viewing `README.md` in VSCode, press Ctrl + Shift + V to view the file in beautiful markdown format :)

+> Note: If you don't like using the terminal in VSCode, you can attach to the container with `docker exec -it ros2_ws_container bash` in another shell.

 <details>